openenergymonitor/guide/source/setup/local.markdown

 - To view the feed data click the `Eye Icon`
 - This will open `Data Viewer`
-- Multiple feeds can be overlayed on the same graph by checking the boxs on the right hand side
+- Multiple feeds can be overlayed on the same graph by checking the boxes on the right hand side
 - To view daily data see [Emoncms > Daily KWh](/setup/daily-kwh).

-Note: no data will be visisble immediately.
+Note: no data will be visible immediately.
 Wait a few hours to build up some data before trying to view a feed.

 ![Feed Viewer](/images/setup/data-viewer.png)